How to host an Italian-style dinner party (with menu ideas)

 Sicilian supper

 “Sun-kissed Sicilian flavours sing out in this trio of dishes, ideal for the end of summer.
-The tomato and potato salad is the perfect accompaniment to the chicken – perhaps with some good bread to mop up the juices.
+The tomato and potato salad is the perfect side for the chicken – perhaps with some good bread to mop up the juices.
 And while granita is traditionally a breakfast dish on the island, it makes a fantastic pud – especially when the weather’s still warm enough to eat outdoors.”

 Northern Italian feast